Webaib/PastacodeAndSyntaxHighlighter/readme.txt

 == Description ==

-With Pastacode, you can easily add code into your posts with the awesome PrismJs coloration library.
+With Pastacode, you can easily add code into your posts with the awesome SyntaxHighlighter coloration library.
 You can insert source code into the post editor, from a file, or from webservices like GitHub, Gist, Pastebin or BitBucket.
 Webservices responses are cached in order to avoid too many HTTP requests.

 Don't worry about posts updates while upgrading codes!

-Pastacode allows to enhance your snippets using PrismJs plugins (highlightning lines, link functions...).
+Pastacode allows to enhance your snippets using SyntaxHighlighter plugins (highlightning lines, link functions...).

 6 different color schemes are included, and you can build yours.